Louis, Count of Armagnac: Biography

 Louis de Lorraine was born in Paris to Henri de Lorraine, Count of Armagnac and his wife Marguerite Philippe du Cambout.
-His younger brother, Philippe, chevalier de Lorraine, was infamously the lover of Monsieur, i.e., Philippe I, Duke of Orléans, younger brother of Louis XIV.
+His younger brother, Philippe, Chevalier de Lorraine, was infamously the lover of Monsieur, i.e., Philippe I, Duke of Orléans, younger brother of Louis XIV.

 He, like his father before him, was the Grand Squire of France, one of the Great Officers of the Crown of France and a member of the King's Household.
-At Louis' death, the post, as well as style of Monsieur le Grand was taken by his son Charles, Count of Armagnac (at Charles' death, it was given to Louis' grandson, the prince de Lambesc).
+At Louis' death, the post, as well as style of Monsieur le Grand, was taken by his son Charles, Count of Armagnac (at Charles' death, it was given to Louis' grandson, the Prince de Lambesc).

-At the death of his father in 1666, he inherited the title comte d'Armagnac which, although it evoked the family of the great House of Armagnac, did not entail possession of the vast lands and semi-sovereign authority wielded by the extinct, medieval Counts of Armagnac.
+At the death of his father in 1666, he inherited the title of Comte d'Armagnac, which, although it evoked the family of the great House of Armagnac, did not entail possession of the vast lands and semi-sovereign authority wielded by the extinct, medieval Counts of Armagnac.

+He was created a knight of the Order of the Holy Spirit, the most prestigious military knighthood of the Ancien Régime, on 31 December 1688 at Versailles.
+His two brothers, Philippe, Chevalier de Lorraine and Charles, Count of Marsan, were also created members of the order on the same day.

 He was buried at the Abbey of Royaumont, located near Asnières-sur-Oise in Val-d'Oise, approximately 30 km north of Paris, France.
 With him is his father and son, François Armand.